deco3500-2018/Team-Mars/README.md

 ## Background

 Our team decided to design a project which helps users to break the communication barriers featured by language and culture difference.
 Language plays a significant role in communication barriers, especially for face to face communication.
-The lack of understanding other languages not only leads to the inconvenience for people but also might influence their study and career.
-Therefore, we plan to design a digital translator called Translify in order to help users understand foreign languages.
+The lack of understanding other languages not only leads to the inconvenience for people but also might influence their study and life.
+Therefore, we plan to design a digital translator called Translify in order to help users to study and understand foreign languages, as well as adapt in a new language environment.

 ## Structure Of Documentationt